carstenwindler/green-it/README.md

 ## Tools
 - [Website Carbon Calculator](https://www.websitecarbon.com) - The original Website Carbon calculator
 - [Ecograder](https://ecograder.com) - How green is your website?
-- [Digital Beacon](https://digitalbeacon.co) - Calculate the environmental impact of a web page, see the breakdown and learn what measures can be taken to improve it.
+- [Digital Beacon](https://digitalbeacon.co) - Calculate the environmental impact of a web page, see the breakdown and learn what measures can be taken to improve it
 - [https://ecoping.earth](https://ecoping.earth)
 - [Cloud Carbon Footprint](https://www.cloudcarbonfootprint.org) - Cloud Carbon Emissions Measurement and Analysis Tool
 - [https://cloud.withgoogle.com/region-picker](https://cloud.withgoogle.com/region-picker)